CSC207-UofT/course-project-newtapp/phase2/design_document.md

    Originally, we had different request models for each interactor, making sending and receiving requests and responses unnecessarily complex.
 To adjust this, we created one request model for all interactors.
 However, after further implementing our program as a web app, we then decided to use the request and responses as implemented and handled by Spring Boot.

+- Message Controller

+   Our group decided not to include a controller for our Message entity, but rather to handle the use cases of messages through the conversation controller.

 -  Implemenmting our Front-End

    When implementing our front-end, we originally wanted to use Gatsby for implementing a fast and efficient front-end.
 However, after further research, we realized Gatsby to be static.
 As such, we decided to simply stick to React for our front end, as we want our app to be able to update as new chats, conversations, and friends come in.

 ## Accessibility Report

    Design principles are essential design considerations for guiding the design of environments, products and communications.
 Incorportating design principles make products or applications assessible to the greatest range of people possible, incorporating equitable usages for people of all backgrounds, abilities and education.